What Are The Rounds of March Madness Called?

 There is a five-day break between the Round of 32 and the Sweet 16, resulting in a lot of anticipation for the Sweet 16.

-The fourth round of March Madness is referred to as the Elite 8.
-The Elite 8 is also known as the regional championship.
+The fourth round of March Madness is referred to as the Elite Eight.
+The Elite Eight is also known as the regional championship.
 During this stage of the tournament, there are four games played, one in each of the regions (North, East, West, and South) of the tournament.
-The winners of the Elite 8 games are crowned regional champions and advance to the Final Four.
+The winners of the Elite Eight games are crowned regional champions and advance to the Final Four.

 The fifth round of March Madness is known as the Final Four.
 By this point in the tournament, each remaining team has a legitimate chance to win the highly coveted National Championship.

-Of the four 1-seeded teams that began in the tournament, typically one or two will advance to the Final Four.
+Of the four Number 1-seeded teams that began in the tournament, typically one or two will advance to the Final Four.
 A lower-seeded team often makes a run to the Final Four.
-The most recent such case was UCLA in 2021, who reached the Final Four as an 11 seed.
-Only a few squads get the honor of participating in the Final Four each year, and only two are lucky enough to advance to the National Championship.
+The most recent such case was UCLA in 2021, who reached the Final Four as a Number 11 seed.
+Only four squads get the honor of participating in the Final Four each year, and only two are lucky enough to advance to the National Championship.

 The sixth and final round of the March Madness bracket is the National Championship.
 This round consists of only one game, for all the marbles.
 Both teams competing in the National Championship have survived five grueling rounds of elimination basketball.
-The National Championship is typically the most watched college basketball game of the year.
-The 2015 Duke vs. Wisconsin National Championship stands as the highest-rated college basketball game ever: Turner Sports recorded over 28 million viewers.
+The National Championship is typically the most-watched college basketball game of the year.
+The 2015 Duke vs. Wisconsin National Championship stands as the highest-rated college basketball game ever: Turner Sports recorded over 28 million viewers for that game.

 There are six rounds of March Madness, not including one play-in round that occurs before the Round of 64.
 A team has to win six consecutive games (or seven if they are in the play-in round) to win the March Madness Tournament, outlasting 63 other teams.